-- 8. The proposed audit fee for the 2016/17 audit of the Authority is £2,770 (2015/16 £2,820), a reduction of 1.8% on the 2015/16 fee.
-In determining the audit fee we have taken account of the risk exposure of the Authority, the planned management assurances in place.
-Our audit approach assumes receipt of the unaudited financial statements, with a complete working papers package, by 30 June 2017. - 9.
-Where our audit cannot proceed as planned through, for example, late receipt of unaudited financial statements or being unable to take planned reliance a supplementary fee may be levied.
+8. The proposed audit fee for the 2016/17 audit of the board is £11,840 (2015/16 £12,030, a reduction of 1.6%).
+In determining the audit fee we have taken account of the risk exposure of the board, the planned management assurances in place and the level of reliance we plan to take from the work of internal audit.
+Our audit approach assumes receipt of the unaudited financial statements, with a complete working papers package, by 30 June 2017.

+9. Where our audit cannot proceed as planned through, for example, late receipt of unaudited financial statements or being unable to take planned reliance from the work of internal audit, a supplementary fee may be levied.
 An additional fee may also be required in relation to any work or other significant exercises outwith our planned audit activity.